saswatamcode/saswatamcode-web/content/blog/build-a-chat-app-with-graphql-typescript-3/index.md

 ---
-title: "Build a chat app with GraphQL and TypeScript: Part 3"
-description: "Now that our server's ready let's start making our frontend!
-We won't be adding any CSS in this article, but you can definitely style it later on!"
-date: 2021-02-28T05:37:07.322Z
-lastmod: 2021-02-28T05:37:07.322Z
-draft: false
 weight: 50
+title: 'Build a chat app with GraphQL and TypeScript: Part 3'
+lastmod: "2021-02-28T05:37:07.322Z"
 images: []
-contributors: ["saswatamcode"]
+draft: false
+description: Now that our server's ready let's start making our frontend!
+We won't be adding any CSS in this article, but you can definitely style it later on!
+date: "2021-02-28T05:37:07.322Z"
 ---

 Now that our server's ready let's start making our frontend!
 We won't be adding any CSS in this article, but you can definitely style it later on!